esteeschwarz/SPUND-LX/germanic/HA/drafts/_abstractB-ul.md

 	2. is there then societal adaptation of AI produced language?
 	3. what are the rules (historic evidence) for adaptation?

+## capacities
+to arrive at a research question, maybe discarding above

+### what i would like to...
+- AI chat queries analysis
+- analyse linguistic knowledge capacities of AIs
+- proofread responses, factchecking

+### and what i  actually **can** do
+- statistics
+- automated prompting using APIs
+- automated response processing
+- masked prompt generation

 [^1]:	which could very well be adapted to our research question